Career Diploma - Optician

 School Offering Program:

-Penn Foster Career School's Optician Career Diploma program is geared toward students who aspire to learn the fundamental skills and knowledge needed to succeed as a professional optician.
+Penn Foster College's Optician Career Diploma program is geared toward students who aspire to learn the fundamental skills and knowledge to begin their path toward working as a professional optician.
 Beginning with a basic math and reading assessment, the curriculum of this program is designed to introduce students to the field of opticianry, while blending career-critical business, software, communication, and mathematics skills.
 Students will have the opportunity to take a focused look at the anatomy of the human eye, its disorders, and how lenses may be used to correct vision.
 Then, students get the chance to learn ophthalmic dispensing techniques, with coursework in taking facial measurements, adjusting frames, selecting appropriate lenses and frames, and interpreting prescriptions.
-This program also includes courses in dispensing contact lenses, and includes a review unit for American Board of Opticianry (ABO) and National Contact Lens Examiners (NCLE) credentialing exams.
-Additionally, a clinical practicum affords students the chance to earn experience in a professional setting.
+Graduates of the Penn Foster Optician Program are prepared to sit for the National Opticianry Competency Examination (NOCE), which is administered by the American Board of Opticianry (ABO).
+Those who pass the NOCE are awarded the ABOC (ABO certified) credential.
+Graduates are also prepared to sit for the Contact Lens Registry Examination (CLRE), which is administered by the National Contact Lens Examiners (NCLE).
+Those who pass the CLRE are awarded the NCLEC (NCLE certified) credential.

 Penn Foster supplies several learning aids for this program including textbooks and manuals, projects, and prep materials for the ABO/NCLE certification exams.
 An online library, career guidance, access to student services via e-mail, phone, and message board, and an online community are also offered.